argilo/secplus/README.md

 secplus
 =======

 This project is a software implementation of the Security+ and Security+ 2.0 rolling code systems used in garage door openers made by Chamberlain, LiftMaster, Craftsman and others.

+Encoding and decoding functionality is implemented in a MicroPython-compatible Python module (`secplus.py`) as well as an Arduino-compatible C library (`secplus.c` & `secplus.h`).

-Sample GNU Radio flowgraphs for receiving and transmitting codes are provided.
-A stand-alone Python module can be used to build other applications.
+Sample GNU Radio flowgraphs for receiving and transmitting codes are also provided.

 ## Requirements

+The following components are required to run the sample GNU Radio flowgraphs:

 * GNU Radio 3.8 or later
 * gr-osmosdr